By Vexen Crabtree 2014

 #afterlife #buddhism #christianity #hinduism #india #jainism #karma #new_age #reincarnation #sikhism #taoism #vedic_religions

-“Karma is an important concept in a range of Vedic religions and cultures, including Hinduism, Buddhism, Jainism and Sikhism12,13, all stemming from Indian beliefs.
-Karma is a universal principal and cosmic law, like the Tao of Taoism14.
-Unlike Taoism, individual beings (and the entire universe) go through a large number of incarnations.
-It is closely linked to the concept of continual rebirth (reincarnation)15.
+“Karma is an important concept in a range of Vedic religions and cultures, including Hinduism, Buddhism, Jainism and Sikhism29,30, all stemming from Indian beliefs.
+Karma is a universal principal and cosmic law, like the Tao of Taoism31.
+Unlike Taoism, individual beings (and the entire universe) go through a large number of incarnations32.
+It is closely linked to the concept of continual rebirth (reincarnation)33.
 Although belief in Karma is a good tool for improving motivation to treat others well, it also has a worrying implication: Karma creates blames on those suffering from disabilities and other ailments, unfairly insinuating that they deserve their problems.

-Original Jain beliefs had it that all actions had negative karma and only complete serenity and detachment could help the situation16.
-Later Jain beliefs came closer Hindu and Buddhist ideas: Acts of merit such as pilgrimages and worship can improve your next fate17.
+Original Jain beliefs had it that all actions had negative karma and only complete serenity and detachment could help the situation34.
+Later Jain beliefs came closer Hindu and Buddhist ideas: Acts of merit such as pilgrimages and worship can improve your next fate35.
 Eventually, beings can break free from the cycle and scape the evil world in which we all are trapped.
-In Hinduism and Jainism this liberation is called moksha and in Buddhism the result is the attainment of enlightenment and nirvana.
-Western New Age movements have also taken on the concept "though sometimes with a degree of misunderstanding"17.
-All in all, more people on Earth believe in Karma through a series of rebirths than in any other religious principle.15,16,17,18,19,20”
+In Hinduism and Jainism this liberation is called moksha32 and can come realisation that "the inner atman and the universal brahman are identical"32.
+It is held back by any accumulated karma32.
+In Buddhism the result is the attainment of enlightenment and nirvana.
+Western New Age movements have also taken on the concept "though sometimes with a degree of misunderstanding"35.
+All in all, more people on Earth believe in Karma through a series of rebirths than in any other religious principle.33,34,35,36,37,38”

 "How Does Karma Work in Hinduism, Buddhism and Jainism?" by Vexen Crabtree (2017)